slashingweapon/as-perod/Our Heroes.md

 ===Erky Timbers===

 A learned gnome respected among his own people, he earns a meager living as both bouncer and babysitter.
-With no perceivable ambition, this little guy just takes life as it comes. //Hey!
+With no perceivable ambition, this little guy just takes life as it comes. *Hey!
 I ain't "little" and you forgot to mention disgruntled, surly and foul-mouthed!
 Love, Erky.
-Dammit.//
+Dammit.*

 ===Abra Basil===